-I served as Artistic Director for 4th Wall Theatre from 2004 to 2010, managed the Westminster Arts Center at Bloomfield College from 2006 through May 2014, and currently serve as Theater Manager for the historic Irvington Theater in Irvington, NY, located in Westchester County.
+He served as Artistic Director of 4th Wall Theatre from 2004 to 2010 and managed the Westminster Arts Center at Bloomfield College from 2006 through May 2014.
+He also led programming and operations at the historic Irvington Theater in Irvington, New York, from 2014-2025 where he oversaw a wide range of theatrical and cultural programming.

-Some of the stage productions I’ve directed include [title of show], The Life, I Do!
+Stage productions Gregory has directed include [title of show], The Life, I Do!
 I Do!, Dessa Rose, The Rink, Kiss of the Spider Woman, Big River, The Music Man, Tiny Island, La Cage Aux Folles, To Gillian on Her 37th Birthday, and Betty’s Summer Vacation.

-While at 4th Wall Theatre, I also acted as producer on several productions and launched the M.I.D.
-(Musicals-in-Development) Stage Series in 2006, which showcased new works by emerging musical theater composers and writers while those projects were still in development.
+In addition to directing, Gregory has served as producer on numerous projects.
+While at 4th Wall Theatre, he launched the M.I.D.
+(Musicals in Development) Stage Series in 2006, showcasing new works by emerging musical theatre composers and writers while those projects were still in development.

-In 2006, while directing a stage production of the musical Kiss of the Spider Woman, I saw an opportunity to blend my love of theater with film.
-The character Molina’s obsession with movies plays a central role in the show, and I decided to create a short film to include at the end of the play.
-I wrote Molina’s Movie, Kristofer Updike directed, and we shot the film in a single day.
-It became my first film short—and was screened for live audiences attending the production.
+In 2006, while directing a stage production of Kiss of the Spider Woman, Gregory found an opportunity to more fully integrate theatre and film.
+The character Molina’s obsession with movies plays a central role in the show, and Gregory created a short film to appear at the end of the production.
+He wrote Molina’s Movie, which was directed by Kristofer Updike and shot in a single day.
+The film was screened live for audiences attending the production and marked Gregory’s first completed short film.

-That experience sparked something bigger.
-In 2011, I founded ASD Media & Entertainment, a platform to pursue narrative filmmaking more intentionally.
-Since then, I’ve produced three short films under that banner and continue to explore meaningful, character-driven storytelling through both stage and screen.
+That experience sparked a deeper commitment to filmmaking.
+In 2011, Gregory founded ASD Media & Entertainment as a platform to pursue narrative film projects with greater intention.
+Since then, he has produced three short films under that banner and continues to explore character driven storytelling across both stage and screen.

 Director/Screenwriter/Producer